Fredrik Hammar: Hammarby IF

 On 29 January 2022, Hammar transferred to Ettan club Hammarby TFF.
 Having joined Hammarby IF's feeder club, Hammar was included in the parent club's first team group for its pre-season training camp in Marbella.
 During the 2022 season, he made 26 appearances and scored seven goals for Hammarby TFF, in addition to two Allsvenskan appearances for Hammarby IF.
 On 10 August 2022, Hammar signed a 2 1/2-year contract with Hammarby IF and he was included in the squad for its post-season training camp in Marbella.

 As a result of having established himself in the starting lineup thus far during the 2023 season, Hammar signed a new 4 1/2-year contract on 18 August 2023.
 He finished the calendar year with 29 appearances and one goal, scored in a 2–1 win over Sirius on 9 July 2023.
 Hammar made 26 appearances during the 2024 season, which culminated in a runner-up finish.
 Hammar transferred out of the club in January 2025 and ended his three years at the Tele2 Arena on 59 appearances and one goal.

 Mechelen

 On 7 January 2025, Hammar transferred to Belgian Pro League club Mechelen and signed a 3 1/2-year contract for an undisclosed fee.
 He made 20 appearances during the remainder of the 2024–25 season.
+Hammar was named club captain in September 2025 and made 40 appearances during the 2025–26 season, in which the club missed European qualification on goal difference.